celisoft/Magnetron/README.md

 -----
 There is 2 possible arguments, one of them is mandatory:

-- '--uri URI' is the mandatory argument, it's the magnet link to be cleaned up,
+- '--uri URI' or '-u URI' is the mandatory argument, it's the magnet link to be cleaned up,

-- '--redirect-to PROG' is an optional argument that is used to open the link.
-This option works with 'transmission-gtk' or 'firefox'.
+- '--redirect-to PROG' or '-r PROG' is an optional argument that is used to open the link.
+This option works with 'transmission-gtk' or 'firefox' or whatever that can handle the magnet link.

 The URI must be put into quotation marks and must be a magnet link like this :